 Understanding the nuance of your own masking is the first step toward safety.
 Masking generally falls into three categories:

-2. Compensation: Developing scripts and strategies to bypass difficulties.
-If you have trouble with small talk, you might memorize safe phrases about the weather or local sports teams.
+- Compensation: Developing scripts and strategies to bypass difficulties.
+If you struggle with small talk, you might memorize safe phrases about the weather or local sports teams.
 While helpful, relying entirely on scripts prevents genuine connection.

-3. Fawning: This is the most exhausting and dangerous form.
-Fawning is a trauma response where you suppress your own needs, opinions, and boundaries to appease others and ensure safety.
+- Fawning: The most exhausting and dangerous form.
+Fawning is a trauma response where you suppress your own needs, opinions, and boundaries to appease others.
 Unlike camouflaging, which hides traits, fawning erases the self.

-If you find yourself constantly agreeing with opinions you don’t hold or apologizing for taking up space, you may be stuck in a fawn response.
-This is often more common in late-identified women and gender-diverse individuals.
-You can read more about how these traits manifest in our guide on signs of autism in women.
+If you constantly agree with opinions you do not hold or apologize for taking up space, you may be stuck in a fawn response.
+This pattern is especially common in late-identified women and gender-diverse individuals.
+You can read more about how these traits show up in our guide on signs of autism in women.

 The Cost of Fitting In: Healthy Adaptation vs. Toxic Masking

-The effort required to constantly maintain a mask is immense and unsustainable.
-It’s important to distinguish between healthy social adaptation (which everyone does to some degree) and toxic masking that leads to burnout.
+The effort needed to maintain a mask is immense and unsustainable.
+Everyone adapts socially to some degree.
+The key is telling apart healthy adaptation from toxic masking that leads to burnout.

-In the Pacific Northwest, the social phenomenon known as the “Seattle Freeze” adds another layer of pressure, where ambiguous social cues and a reserved culture make it even harder to know if you’re performing correctly, intensifying the need to mask.
+In the Pacific Northwest, the “Seattle Freeze” adds another layer of pressure.
+Ambiguous social cues and a reserved culture make it even harder to know if you are performing “correctly.”
+As a result, the need to mask grows even stronger.

-This chronic energy deficit is a direct pathway to Autistic Burnout, a state of profound exhaustion that impacts cognitive function, emotional regulation, and physical health.
-Many people don’t realize that autism burnout is real and exhausting until they are deep within it.
+This chronic energy deficit leads directly to Autistic Burnout.
+Autistic Burnout is a state of deep exhaustion that affects thinking, emotional regulation, and physical health.
+Many people do not realize that autism burnout is real and exhausting until they are deep within it.

 8 Signs You Are Masking (Even If You Don’t Know It)

-Because masking often becomes an automatic process, you may not even be aware you’re doing it.
-Here are common signs, particularly for late-diagnosed women and gender-diverse folks.
+Masking often becomes automatic.
+You may not even realize you are doing it.
+Here are common signs, especially for late-diagnosed women and gender-diverse folks.

 1. Forced Eye Contact and Physical Pain

-You consciously remind yourself to make eye contact during conversations, even though it feels unnatural, overwhelming, or physically painful.
-You might look at the bridge of someone’s nose or look away periodically to cope, but the effort is always there.
+You consciously remind yourself to make eye contact during conversations.
+It feels unnatural, overwhelming, or physically painful.
+You might look at the bridge of someone’s nose or look away to cope.
+But the effort is always there.

 2. Scripting Conversations and ‘Rehearsing’ Life